TommieTKY/artgallery/README.md

 • Artwork-Exhibition Association: Add and remove artworks from exhibitions.

-• View Exhibitions: View a list of exhibitions with their status (past, ongoing, future).
+• View Artists: View a list of artists with details and associated artists.

-• View Artworks: View a list of artworks with details and associated exhibitions.
+• View Artworks: View a list of artworks with details and associated artworks.

-• View Artists: View a list of artists with details and associated artworks.
+• View Exhibitions: View a list of exhibitions with details and associated exhibitions..

+• Extra features:

+- Authentication: Secure authentication for creating, editing, and deleting content.
+- Artwork Image Management: Upload and display images for artworks.
+- Exhibition Status: View a list of exhibitions with their status (past, ongoing, future)

 ## Technologies Used